EMRALDAI/AIBUILD-NEW/README.md

 4. Create a pull request to merge your changes into the main repository.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the Proprietary License.
+See the LICENSE file for more details.

 ## Contact
-For any questions or inquiries, please contact Skyla at skylamiranda643@gmail.com(mailto:skylamiranda643@gmail.com).
+For any questions or inquiries, please contact Skyla at [skylamiranda643@gmail.com](mailto:skylamiranda643@gmail.com).

----

-Feel free to adjust the content to match the specifics of your project and your preferred practices.